 As you walk behind the falls you'll not only hear, but also feel the thunderous power of the water plunging into the pool in front of you.
 Watch your step here - especially in the winter - as the area surrounding the falls is perpetually wet and slick.

 If you still have the energy you can continue for another two miles to visit the summit of Brushy Mountain, or continue on for another 5.6 miles to reach the 6593-foot summit of Mt.
 LeConte.
 Both destinations offer outstanding views of the surrounding mountains.

-Please note that the Roaring Fork Motor Nature Trail is closed during the winter (from December through mid-March).
-However, you can still reach the waterfall by starting your hike from the parking area near the Rainbow Falls Trailhead, located off Cherokee Orchard Loop Road.
-This will add another 3.4 miles to your total roundtrip hike.
+Hikers should note that the Roaring Fork Motor Nature Trail is closed during the winter (from December through mid-March).
+However, you can still reach Grotto Falls by starting your hike from the Rainbow Falls Trailhead, located off Cherokee Orchard Loop Road.
+This will add another 3.4 miles to your roundtrip hike.